Recent Research on Choosing a Career- It doesn’t pay to DIY

 Whether it’s your first choice or you are contemplating a career change, recent meta-analysis research (2017) from Indiana University in USA by Whiston, Mitts & Wright should give you confidence that seeking career support is a critical ingredient to career choice.

-At our recent May 2018 CDAA careers conference in Hobart, Professor Susan Whiston from the Department of Counselling and Educational Psychology presented her research on the critical ingredients for making effective career choices.
+At a CDAA careers conference in Hobart, Professor Susan Whiston from the Department of Counselling and Educational Psychology presented her research on the critical ingredients for making effective career choices.

 Critical Ingredients when making Career Decisions